A long time ago, I remember trying to start a conversation with a woman who I thought looked kinda cute. It went

 One final note.
 If she’s consistently giving you short or curt responses whenever you say something to her then it’s possible that she’s just not interested in you.
 Sometimes it’s just due to factors beyond your control.
 If she has wildly different tastes in men than you can provide or if she’s not emotionally ready to date anyone then there’s not much you can do about it.

 There’s always an element of luck involved when it comes to dating.
 Don’t get discouraged if things are not working out from time to time!
 Keep practicing the above five practices as you talk to women and you just might find your luck starting to improve.

-In addition to everything listed above, I have a bunch more scripts to help you talk to women in my free conversational cheat sheet.
+In addition to everything listed above, I have a bunch more scripts to help you talk to women in The Quietly Romantic Guide to Talking to Women.
 Enter your email below and I’ll send it your way!